<?xml version="1.0" encoding="UTF-8"?>

 <h2 id="the-rest">The Rest</h2>

-<p><code>\W</code> provides the current directory name.
-I prefer this over having
+<p><code>\W</code> shows just the current directory&#8217;s name.
+I like this more than

-the full path (<code>\w</code>).
+having the full path (<code>\w</code>).
 I saw a

 <a href="https://git.sr.ht/~qbit/dotfiles/tree/master/item/bin/spwd">script</a>